Helmholtz-UFZ/saqc/docs/misc/title.rst

       *Step-by-step guides to the implementation of basic QC tasks in SaQC*

-   .. grid-item-card:: Documentations
+   .. grid-item-card:: Documentation
       :link: ../documentation/documentationPanels
       :link-type: doc

       * CSV file-controlled flagging
-      * flagging schemes
+      * global keywords
-      * managing sources and targets Of algorithm application
+      * customization
       +++
       *Introductions to core mechanics and principles*